pebble-hacks/cordova-plugin-pebblekit/README.md

 JS side

-Sometimes, you don't want to return something right away.  e.g. registering for `PebbleConnected` and `PebbleDisconnected` events.
+Sometimes, you don't want to return something right away.  e.g. registering for `PebbleConnected` and `PebbleDisconnected` events (you would wait for those events to happen before calling one of the callback methods).
 In this case, you would use the following syntax to prevent the callback context from being cleaned up.

 ```java
 PluginResult immediatePluginResult = new PluginResult(PluginResult.Status.NO_RESULT);